MeowB/user-manager--CRM-/docs/PROCESS.md

 ---

-### Next Step Add User Flow (UI & Form Validation)
+### Create User - Modal Form with Validation (UI Only)
-Introduce user creation by wiring the “Add User” action to a controlled UI flow (modal or dedicated view), focusing on form structure and validation before integrating persistence.
+Implemented a controlled "Create User" flow using a modal, focusing on form structure, state management, and validation without introducing persistence or side effects.
+This setp establishes a solid UI and validation foundation before integrating backend functionality.

+**Purpose:**
+To enable user creation through a modal form that includes proper structure and validation, while keeping all side effects, data mutations, and persistence out of scope.

+#### Approach:
+1. Chose a modal-based flow scoped to the User page to avoid route complexity.
+2. Built a controlled modal using shadcn/ui Dialog, managed by parent state.
+3. Implemented static form UI using shadcn components (inputs, selects, radio buttons).
+4. Integrated React Hook Form to manage form state without local useState.
+5. Defined a Zod schema for user creation.
+6. Connected Zod validation to React Hook Form.
+7. Tunedvalidation UX and errors messages to avoid aggressive feedback.
+8. Managed modal lifecycle edge cases by resetting form state and clearing errors on open/close.

+#### Deliverables:
+- Controlled CreateUserModal component.
+- User creation form with email, role and status fields.
+- Centralized Zod schema for user creation.
+- RHF-managed form state with validation.
+- Disabled submit until form is valid.
+- Clean form reset on modal open/close.
+- no persistence or side effects(by design).

+>**Note:** A minor validation flash can occur during modal close due to Radix Dialog focus and RHF re-rendre timing.
+This was accepted as a non-blocking UX edge case to avoid unnecessary complexity.
+---

+### Next Step Backend Foundation (postgres + prisma + express)
+Set up the backend infrastructure required for user persistence by introducing a Postgres database, prisma ORM, and an Express server skeleton.
+Without implementing any user-specific logic yet.

 **Goal:**
-Enable user creation in a controlled and incremental way, starting with UI and form validation while keeping side effects and mutations tightly scoped.

-#### Checklist:
-**UI Structure:**
-- [ ] Decide entry point (modal vs. dedicated page).
-- [ ] Create Add User UI container (component/modal).
-- [ ] Wire "+ Add User" button to open the UI container.
-- [ ] Ensure layout matches existing Users page spacing.

-**Form Structure:**
-- [ ] Create add User form component.
+Establish a running backend environment capable of connecting to a real databasem, providing a stable foundation on which user-related API routes and frontend integration can be built incrementally.

+**checklist:**
-- [ ] Include fields: Email, Role (select), Status (dropdown).
+- [ ] Backend folder initialized
-- [ ] Add Submit and Cancel buttons.
+- [ ] Postgres running locally

-**Form Validation (zod / RHF):**
-- [ ] Integrate React Hook Form for form state management.
+- [ ] Prisma initialized in backend
-- [ ] Define validation schema with zod (email format, required fields).
+- [ ] .env configured with database URL
-- [ ] Connect validation schema to form.
-- [ ] Display validation errors inline.
-- [ ] Disable Submit button until form is valid.

-**Constraints:**
-- [ ] No API calls
-- [ ] No TanStack mutations
-- [ ] No optimistic updates
-- [ ] No table updates on submit
-- [ ] No global state changes
+- [ ] User model defined in schema.prisma

-**Exit Condition:**
-- [ ] Form opens and closes correctly
+- [ ] Initial migration applied successfully
-- [ ] Validation works visually
+- [ ] Prisma client generated
-- [ ] Submit button is inert (no persistence)
+- [ ] Express server boots successfully
-- [ ] Users table remains unchanged
+- [ ] Health-check endpoint reachable

-> **Note:** User creation currently excludes password handling by design.
-Authentication and credential management are introduced in a dedicated Auth phase to avoid premature security coupling.